shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ###Toronto Hotels:

-* A few people have booked there stay at the Hotel Victoria, which is in a really good location.
+A few people have booked there stay at the Hotel Victoria, which is a pretty good price and in a really good location.

-	Here is a list of other nearby hotels - [click here for Google Maps link](https://www.google.ca/maps/search/hotels+toronto/@43.6486854,-79.3876799,15z)
+* Here is a list of other nearby hotels - [click here for Google Maps link](https://www.google.ca/maps/search/hotels+toronto/@43.6486854,-79.3876799,15z)
   * Renaissance Toronto at Rogers Centre
   * Hyatt
   * Ritz Carlton